* Coaster Enthusiasts of Canada *

 SCENIC RAILWAY:

 Early roller coasters were called this.
 They ran very slowly (10 - 15 kmh), and would have painted scenes or props along the route.
-Modern versions of this are "Space Mountain" at Disney World, Florida, and "Disaster Transport" at Cedar Point, Ohio.
+A modern version of this is "Space Mountain" at Disney World, Florida.

 SEAT BELT: